 - Stack the carpet squares neatly for easy removal or throw them into a wheelbarrow to transport them to the dumpster.

 Step 3: Remove Adhesive Stuck to Tile and Concrete

-The existing subfloor and whether or not you would like to save it will determine how you'll remove the carpet tile adhesive left behind on the floor.
+The type and condition of the subfloor will determine how you'll remove the carpet tile adhesive left behind on the floor.
 For water-resistant materials like ceramic tile or a concrete floor, hot water — the least toxic and the least abrasive approach — may also be the best tool to remove adhesives.

 - Take care not to burn yourself in the process.
 Be sure to don rubber boots and gloves.